Head of Consultancy UK

 Daunting?
 You can easily start this process with one or two personas that you consider your main ones.
 But as you develop them, make sure to not just focus on the extremes.
 It’s very easy to fall into the trap of looking at the users most similar to you in terms of behaviour and needs, as well as the ones most different from you.
 Don’t forget about the crowd in the middle.
 In the end, they will constitute the majority of your audience and should definitely be catered to.

 3. Speak your customers' language

 Remember that not everyone speaks your internal lingo.
 Many people will not understand you if you get too technical.
 In fact, your users may in some cases not even inherently know what service they are looking for when something goes wrong.
-Speaking your customers language and making it easy for them to quickly understand what it is they need, will do a lot for the percieved quality of your Service Delivery.
+Speaking your customers' language and making it easy for them to quickly understand what it is they need, will do a lot for the perceived quality of your Service Delivery.

 If you are using a Self-Service Portal, for example, "I need new equipment" could be a better button text than something like "Request workspace material".
 It's both more enganging, and speaks more directly to your audience's needs.
 Just remember that it's not about how you think your Service Persona speaks - it's about how they actually speak.

 More on better communication in our Customer Centricity E-book.